Chapter 27:

 The Children of Eris

 It was a long and silent climb towards the top and, with no sunlight or torches to guide them, Rebecca was terrified, desperately clinging onto the sleeve of the Raven.
-David and the Raven, however, had the ability to see perfectly clearly in the night and had no problems finding their way.
+David and the Raven, however, had the ability to see perfectly clearly in the night so they had no problems finding their way.

 Even though they were both human in David’s mind, there was no way that they could have a normal conversation with one another.